spencercdz/stock_analyzer_app/README.md

 # Spencer's Stock Analyzer (Work in Progress)

-Welcome to the Spencer's Stock Analyzer repository!
+Welcome to the my Stock Analyzer repository!
 This project aims to provide a comprehensive tool for analyzing stocks by determining their intrinsic value using **Discounted Cash Flow (DCF) modeling** and historical growth metrics.
 While still under development, the project already offers several powerful features and promises more enhancements in the near future.

 ## Key Features